mitranim/wordplay/readme.md

 mordification (facial plastic surgery; giving something a _face_ lift, perhaps to make it more capable of murder) [ru] © M

-indoctorinate (persuade by using "doctored" sources) © M

 batchelor © M

 existence of "retrofit" implies existence of "modernfit" © LJ